0x29a-blink/en-croissant/README.md

 ## Donate

-If you wish to support the development of this GUI, you can do so [here](https://encroissant.org/support).
-All donations are greatly appreciated!
+Please support the original creators of En Croissant by donating [here](https://encroissant.org/support).
+All donations go directly to the original En Croissant team.

 ## Contributing